-How can you tell if that smart and eager customer service candidate will be an engaged and productive team member?
-Short of inventing a time machine, there’s no guaranteed method, which makes your interview one of the most important tools you have to vet customer service and support candidates.
+Short of inventing a time machine, there’s no guaranteed way to know who is going to be the best possible choice for your open role.
+That makes interviews one of the most important tools you have to vet customer service and support candidates.

 1. How would you define good customer service?